 I reached out to The Orion Cooker company and they sent me a unit to test out for my honest review.
 When it arrived, I was instantly impressed with the build.
 There are three sizes that you can choose from in the Orion lineup.
 You have the small cooker, the original Orion cooker, and the Large cooker.
 I have the original myself and find it to be a perfect size.

-I quickly got it all to put together and was chomping at the bits to test it out.
+I quickly got it all put together and was chomping at the bits to test it out.
 The unit is made of 100% stainless steel so you never have to worry about it rusting.

 This thing should outlast me.
 Even the hardware is stainless steel.